Improving Visibility Within Your Supply Chain: How to Get Started

 It is also advisable to factor in the level of detail that you need.
 For example, tracking product condition at the pallet level is cheaper than at the SKU level, but there may be a payoff for having such fine-grained information for high-value components.

-Supply Chain Visibility as Competitive Weapon
+Supply Chain Visibility as a Competitive Weapon

-Supply chain visibility is about more than just protection and cost control.
+Supply chain improvement and visibility is about more than just protection and cost control.
 It can also be a powerful competitive tool.
 According to an IDC study of 1,839 respondents across three regions and six sub-industries within manufacturing, 65% of firms view the supply chain as a source of competitive differentiation in today’s marketplace.
 With technology offering ever-more options to streamline processes, this should be an important consideration for any company.

 Consider that Amazon revolutionized e-commerce and solidified its market leadership by innovating with overnight or same-day shipping accompanied by comprehensive tracking and delivery notifications.
 Those features gave the company a significant edge over its competition, enabling Amazon to continue to innovate while others play catch-up.